AdminTurnedDevOps/PearsonCourses/Kubernetes-Security/Section1/demo/instructions.md

-Showcase the Benchmarks available from CIS and showcase the Kubernetes Benchmark.
+Showcase the Benchmarks available from CIS and showcase the Kubernetes Benchmark (PDFs already available via email)